 Synopsis: Churches surrounding Blakeney Haven are rich in ship graffiti, much of it probably dating from the 15th and 16th centuries and later.
 The community who produced these drawings is explored using a 1565 Survey of the ports, creeks and landing places in Norfolk.

-- Blakeney Point and University College London: by D J B White
+D J B White

 Synopsis: An account of Professor F W Oliver’s part in securing Blakeney Point as a nature reserve, and of the consequent relationship between the Botany Department of University College London with the Point which has lasted for 95 years.
 Blakeney Point became a National Nature Reserve in 1994.